 It’s a simple point, but worth observing.
 For people who aren’t heterosexual, these Halloween costumes are just one more example of how they aren’t recognized or validated by our society.
 We are increasingly accepting of gay people, yet they remain marginal in our collective imagination.

-Originally posted in 2012.Lisa Wade is a professor of sociology at Occidental College.
+Originally posted in 2012.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.